Best types of running shoes for knee pain

 While overpronators won't find relief with neutral running shoes, supinators (aka underpronators) may.
 If you have supination, your feet roll outward toward your pinkie toes when you run.
 This transfers force toward the outside of your knees and can cause pain there.

-Neutral running shoes are designed to gently guide the feet back to centre.
+Neutral running shoes are designed to gently guide the feet back to center.
 Some have bumpers that act as guide rails to help keep your foot on the straight and narrow.

 Again, looking at the soles of your current running shoes can tell you a lot.
 If the outside of the shoes, including under the pinkies, are the most worn down, you're underpronating.